THE SIGNIFICANCE OF NUMBERS IN SCRIPTURE

 6. Phinehas: perpetual priesthood [Numbers 25:11-15; Sirach 45:24]

-7. David & descendant [2 Samuel 7:11; 23:5; Sirach 45:25]
+7. David &descendant [2 Samuel 7:11; 23:5; Sirach 45:25]

 8. Jesus the Priest-King of the New Covenant [Luke 22:20; 1 Corinthians 11:25; Hebrews 7:22-24; 8:6; 9:15-20; 12:24; 13:20]

-The classes of furniture in the desert Tabernacle and in the Temple reflected the numbers both 7 and 8.
+The classes of furniture in the desert Tabernacle and in the Temple reflected both the numbers 7 and 8.

 Desert Tabernacle